Get an idea of the Docker Container.

 Dockerfile is a shell script that defines all the tasks that need to be executed.
 From a docker file, you create a docker image; from the docker image, you create a docker container.

 Docker can be easily installed on various Linux platforms, Windows, or macOS.
 Check out this post on How to Install Docker on Ubuntu, CentOS, Debian, and Windows.

 Also, Docker Desktop is available to Windows and Mac machines.
-It is an executable application which is very easy to install and helps to build and containerize applications on Window and Mac environments.
+It is an executable application that is very easy to install and helps to build and containerize applications on Windows and Mac environments.

 Docker Editions and Pricing

 There are two editions of Docker:

 Docker community edition is open source and free to use.
 Docker CE aims at “do it yourself” approach where DevOps engineers can containerize their applications on their own.

 Docker enterprise edition comes with three versions – basic, standard, and advanced.
 The basic edition comes with a docker platform, support, and certification, whereas standard and advanced editions come with container management and docker security scanning features added to the basic edition features.